MateusPaula/upload-widget/README.md

 })
 ```

-## We are using Biome instead of Eslint for this project
+## We are using Biome instead of Eslint for this project and Lefthook

 export default tseslint.config({